Healthcare in South Korea

 Healthcare in South Korea is universal, although a significant portion of healthcare is privately funded.
 South Korea's healthcare system is based on the National Health Insurance Service, a public health insurance program run by the Ministry of Health and Welfare to which South Koreans of sufficient income must pay contributions in order to insure themselves and their dependants, and the Medical Aid Program, a social welfare program run by the central government and local governments to insure those unable to pay National Health Insurance contributions.
 In 2015, South Korea ranked first in the OECD for healthcare access.

-Satisfaction of healthcare has been consistently among the highest in the world - South Korea was rated as the second most efficient healthcare system by Bloomberg.
+Satisfaction of healthcare has been consistently among the highest in the world; South Korea was rated as the second most efficient healthcare system by Bloomberg.
 Health insurance in South Korea is single-payer system.
 The introduction of health insurance resulted in a significant surge in the utilization of healthcare services.

-Healthcare providers allege that they are overburdened by government taking advantage of them.
+Healthcare providers are overburdened by the government relying on their workforce.
+Healthcare providers are prosecuted for criminal malpractice at a much higher rate than expected for a country like South Korea, probably due to low legal protections.
+Patients too often cannot get treatment.